-SSID: Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
+Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
 The SSID's factory default setting is dlink.
 The SSID can be easily changed to connect to an existing wireless network or to establish a new wireless network.
-The SSID can be up to 32 characters and is case-sensitive.